 Q: Why does it seem like the narcissist suddenly cares now that I’m moving on?

 A: Because they feel you slipping away and losing control.
 When a narcissist senses they can no longer hook you emotionally, they often reappear with charm, promises, or guilt trips.
-DO NOT BELIEVE IT.
+It can feel convincing… but this is often part of the cycle.
 It’s not love, it’s a trap.
 What you’re seeing isn’t growth.
 It’s the narcissist panicking because they are losing you, and they know it.
 This is not a sign to go back.

 Q: How can I stay grounded when the narcissist tries to come back?